BMYS Members By-Laws

 12.COMMERCIAL USE OF SQUADRON PREMISES

-No person (being a member or otherwise) who is directly or indirectly connected with the marine or boating industry shall use the Squadron premises or facilities for commercial or business purposes without explicit permission of the Board on:
+No person (being a member or otherwise) who is directly or indirectly connected with the marine or boating industry shall use the Squadron premises or facilities for commercial or business purposes without the explicit permission of the Board on:

 (i) weekends (i.e. Friday evening to Monday morning inclusive),